 The KCA student art experience expands beyond the walls of KCA and promotes collaborative learning opportunities with organizations such as the Nelson Atkins Museum of Art and the Kansas City Art Institute.
 Student artwork has also been on display at the Pi Gallery, Main Street Gallery, Anita B. Gorman Conservation Discovery Center, One More Cup, and the National Expeditionary Learning Conference.

-One of our unique offerings, portfolio prep, is designed for students who intend to pursue art as part of their post-high school plans.
+One of the school's unique offerings is portfolio prep.
+It is designed for students who intend to pursue art as part of their post-high school plans.
 Emphasis in the course includes portfolio development, writing artist statements, regular critiques, work documentation, postsecondary opportunities, and the college application process.

 Whether pursuing an interest in photography, video, ceramics, drawing, 3D art, anime, or textiles, KCA is a place where students can create their future.